ejos4/ejos4/README.md

 🌱 I’m currently learning Node, PHP, JavaScript and npm

-💞️ I’m looking for a work-study contract as FullStack Developer
+💞️ I’m looking for a work-study contract as FullStack Developer (React / Node JS or Symfony)

 📫 How to reach me : erwanjp4@gmail.com